ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 - A procedure I found effective to start and complete a research project (after having a rough research idea in mind):
 	1. **Have a mental model** of what a successful project looks like.
 (Yes, this is the first step!)
 	2. Do a lot of literature review and write a **research proposal**.
-	3. Have your advisor read the proposal and have an **open and objective** discussion with them
+	3. Have your advisor read the proposal and have an **open and objective** discussion with them.
 	4. (If both of you are passionate) Start carving out the general framework in Overleaf. (**Writing** is a great way to get you started and help organize thought.)
 	5. **Make plans** on tasks.
 To-do list, timelines, milestones. **Prioritize**!
 	6. Design and Implementat.
 Code, test, iterate.